ibm-cloud-docs/openwhisk/pkg_natlang_classifer.md

 # {{site.data.keyword.nlclassifiershort}}
 {: #pkg_natlang_classifier}

-The {{site.data.keyword.nlclassifierfull}} uses machine learning algorithms to return the top matching predefined classes for short text input.
+The {{site.data.keyword.nlclassifierfull}} uses machine learning algorithms to return the matching predefined classes for short text input.
 You create and train a classifier to connect predefined classes to example texts so that the service can apply those classes to new inputs.
 {: shortdesc}

 The {{site.data.keyword.nlclassifiershort}} package contains the following entities.
 You can find additional details in the {{site.data.keyword.nlclassifiershort}} API reference by clicking the entity name.